 Professional Development (PD) courses

-PD courses are intended to enhance the student’s professional development and assist in integrating their academic and work-term experiences.
-Co-op students in AHS are required to successfully complete four PD courses.
+PD courses are intended to enhance your professional development and assist in integrating your academic and work-term experiences.
+As a Co-op student in AHS, you are required to successfully complete four PD courses.
 Each PD course is worth 0.5 unit and may not be substituted for regular academic course credit.
-With the exception of PD1, students are expected to take the courses while on their co-op work terms.
+With the exception of PD1, you are expected to take the courses while on your co-op work terms.
 The schedule for completing the PD courses is as follows:

-- PD1: Co-op Fundamentals, must be completed before the first work term.
+- PD1: Career Fundamentals, must be completed before the first work term.

 - PD12: Reflection and Learning in the Workplace, must be completed during the first work term.

-- Two additional PD courses of the student's choice should be completed during subsequent work terms.
+- Two additional PD courses, of your choice, should be completed during subsequent work terms.

 PD course content will be made available via Waterloo LEARN.

-PD1: Co-op Fundamentals will lead students through resources and activities to provide them with the tools to be competitive in their employment search and prepare them for a successful first work term.
+PD1: Career Fundamentals will lead you through resources and activities to provide you with the tools to be competitive in your employment search and prepare you for a successful first work term.

-Students must successfully complete a minimum of four work-term reports:
+You must successfully complete a minimum of four work-term reports based on four approved/credited work terms:

 - Work-term report 2 is normally completed by the end of the second work term.